francescomasala/API-GTFS-Trentino-Trasporti/README.md

 # API-GTFS-Trentino-Trasporti
-Simple API for KPublicTransport written in python
+Simple API for KPublicTransport (Trying to follow the GTFS data format) written in python